 Leave moderation at home and indulge on this gourmet adventure in Sri Lanka.
 Lie back on the coast, cool down in the highlands and weave through the streets of the buzzing capital.
 Taste melt-in-the mouth desserts, cook seafood straight out of the hands of a fisherman, uncover fiery curries and spend time with welcoming locals keen to share the mysteries of Sri Lankan cuisine.
 There’s also time to explore the rich culture of Sri Lanka: elaborate temples, ancient fortresses and wildlife-filled countryside.
 This is truly an adventure for the senses.

 Welcome to Sri Lanka.
-Known as the ‘Pearl of the Indian Ocean’, the island offers travellers palm-studded beaches, rolling plantations, and sacred sights steeped in spirituality.
+Known as the ‘Pearl of the Indian Ocean’, the island offers travellers palm-studded beaches, rolling plantations, and sacred sites steeped in spirituality.
 With charming people, mysterious ruins and some of the best cuisine in the world, Sri Lanka’s hypnotic essence will remain with you long after you come home.
-An arrival transfer is available for you to book before you depart at an extra cost, alternatively a taxi will cost you approximately USD 10-15.
 You’ll begin your adventure by getting in the seaside spirit in Negombo, a historical commercial centre surrounded by a fascinating network of canals teeming with rural life.
 Pull up a deck chair on Negombo’s huge, sweeping beach and enjoy the Indian Ocean before meeting up with your group and leader at a welcome meeting tonight at 6 pm.
-Please ask reception to confirm the time and place of your meeting.
-We’ll be collecting your insurance details and next of kin information at this meeting so please ensure you have these for your leader.
-If you can't arrange a flight that will arrive in time, you may wish to arrive a day early so you're able to attend.
 Spend your first night enjoying the coastline, getting to know your fellow travellers and watching the fishing boats float by.
 Perhaps go out for a meal together for your first taste of Sri Lankan cuisine.

 Take a scenic journey into the highlands to Bandarawela (approximately 7 hours).
 Journey past waterfalls, little villages and up through the mountains on the way to this town in the cool highlands, once popular with British plantation managers.
 Look down over a sweeping vista filled with bright green tea bushes and vegetable gardens.
 Tonight you are invited to a local home for a traditional meal.